ProgUn1corn/Qlourie_Astral_R/README.md

 - ![Astral_R](Docs/25.jpg)
 ## Damper and Spring
 - CTM Racing mono-tube MSR85 3+1Way dampers for gravel, MSR65 3+1Way dampers for tarmac
-- Around 325mm of travel on gravel damper
+- Over 300mm of travel on gravel damper
 - Hydraulic bump stop and hydraulic rebound stop equipped on both MSR85 and MSR65
 - LRS (Load Release System) implemented for faster wheel extension when no load is applied to the wheel
 - HS (High Speed) and LS (Low Speed) bump, rebound, hydraulic bump stop, 3+1 WAY adjustable